Skip to main content

 App APIs

 Overriding APIs is useful for apps that want to switch out behavior to tailor it to their environment.
-In some cases plugins may also export multiple implementations of the same API, where they each have their own different requirements on for example backend storage and surrounding environment.
+In some cases, plugins may also export multiple implementations of the same API, where they each have their own different requirements, for example, backend storage and the surrounding environment.

 Supplying APIs to the app works just like for plugins: